Bus depots of MTA Regional Bus Operations: Staten Island Division

 All Staten Island division bus depots are the members of Amalgamated Transit Union Local 726 of Staten Island, New York and are all operated by New York City Transit.

-Note; Buses in the Staten Island Division may be swapped between depots on an as-needed basis, and are not reflected in the route assignments as these are short-term loans to cover services at these depots.

 Castleton Depot

 Castleton Depot, also called Castleton Avenue Depot, is located on 1390 Castleton Avenue and fills the block bounded by Jewett Avenue, Hurst Street, Castleton Avenue, and Rector Street in Port Richmond (40.633464°N 74.128929°W).
 A large parking lot on the east side of Rector Street is also used for bus storage.
 The depot was constructed in the late 1940s to provide urgently needed storage space for city-owned buses on Staten Island.
 When Isle Transportation went bankrupt in 1947, the city's Board of Transportation (predecessor of NYC Transit) took control of the majority of Staten Island bus operations.
 It was built to hold 135 buses, and can now store about 340 buses.

 Following the closure of the Brook Street Depot, Isle Transportation's original facility, in 1958, Castleton Depot was the only city-owned depot on Staten Island and was known as Staten Island Depot.
 The next permanent depot to open in the borough was Yukon Depot, opened in 1981.